jimpil/jedi-time/README.md

 ## Conventions/Semantics

 ### datafy
-In its original conception `jedi-time` used map nesting in order to mirror the hierarchical nature of temporal fields.
+In its original conception `jedi-time` used extensive map nesting in order to mirror the hierarchical nature of temporal fields.
-This doesn't play very well with `nav`, and so the datafication model is now flatter.
+This kind of nesting wasn't playing very well with `nav`, and so the datafication model is now a bit flatter.
 Instead of nesting, a composite object will contain more than one top-level keys.
 The simplest example to illustrate this is by comparing a `Year` VS a `Month` VS a `YearMonth`.
 In the original model (release 0.1.4 only), the latter would have a single `:year` key and a `[:year :month]` path, whereas now there will be two top-level keys (`:year` and `:month`), whose combination represents the (datafied) `YearMonth`.
 Similarly, a datafied `LocalDateTime` will contain two top-level keys (`:local-date` and `:local-time`).
-This facilitates intuitive REBL navigation.
+This facilitates intuitive/consistent navigation (see below).

 ### nav
-Navigation may lead you to `java.time` objects (that can be further datafied, navigated and so on), or base values (typically Number/String)
+Navigation through _non-namespaced_ keys will lead you to `java.time` objects (that can be further datafied, navigated, and so on).
+Navigation through _namespaced_ keys will lead you to base values (typically Number/String).
-It's important to note that navigation through an existing key pays attention not only to the key being navigated (2nd arg), but also to the value (3rd arg).
+It's important to note that navigation through existing keys pays attention not only to the key being navigated (2nd arg), but also to the value (3rd arg).
 This basically means that navigating to an altered value will return an altered object, and so care needs to be taken when updating (or adding/removing for that matter) keys, as it does affect navigation.